PouyaGhahramanian/octopus-webgl-3d/README.md

 # octopus-webgl-3d
-CS465/575 Assignment 2: 3D Octopus Implementation using WebGL
+CS465/575 Assignment 2: Implementation of a 3D Octopus using WebGL